munin-monitoring/munin/doc/installation/webserver.rst

 If you have installed "munin" through distribution packages, a webserver may have been configured for you already.
+Details of such packaged setups depend on your distribution.
+For example in Debian (or derivatives) you may want to take a look at ``/usr/share/doc/munin/README.Debian``.

 If you installed from source, you may want to take a look at the following examples: